openedx/edx-documentation/en_us/shared/exercises_tools/randomized_content_blocks.rst

 Click the **Clear** icon to restore the library default setting for that field.

+.. note:: Any changes you made to the **Editor** tab of components in a randomized content block will be lost if you click **Update now** to get the latest library version.

 .. _Get the Latest Version of Library Content: